progwise/george-ai/README.md

 #### Sending Messages via GraphiQL

-You can test the chatbot using GraphiQL:
+You can also test the chatbot using GraphiQL:

 ```graphql
 mutation {